V4Fire/Client/src/components/traits/i-history/README.md

   .
 ```

-In this case, to emit the transition of a page with the name that is equal to `key`,
+In this case, you can call the `history.push(key)` method of your history-based component to force a page transition with a name equal to `key`.
-you can call the method `history.push(key)` of your history-based component.